mkbabb/parse-that/docs/perf-optimization-rust.md

 - **`JsonArray`/`JsonObject` newtype wrappers**: An extra layer of indirection that the compiler can sometimes but not always elide.
-- **`Peek(u8)` type discrimination**: jiter's `Peek` type wraps a `u8` and goes through a `match` — functionally similar to our dispatch, but the extra newtype prevents the compiler from folding the match into a jump table as aggressively.
+- **`Peek(u8)` type discrimination**: jiter's `Peek` type wraps a `u8` and goes through a `match`—functionally similar to our dispatch, but the extra newtype prevents the compiler from folding the match into a jump table as aggressively.

 jiter does use techniques we adopted: Eisel-Lemire floats, direct recursive